BCCL-IIITH/Workshop_Neuroimaging/index.md

 The workshop will start from **August 10th 2024 3-5pm**, every Saturday and it continues for entire Monsoon semester.
 Each week every Saturday we will have sessions that cover several topics as outlined below.

+# Where is the workshop?

+CR1 in Vindhya Building, IIITH

 # Skeleton of the workshop

 [Outline of the planned topics](outline "Outline of the workshop")